AnggaR96s/Reforestation/README.md

-## I've been trying to come up with a dad joke about momentum . . . but I just can't seem to get it going.
+## I have kleptomania, but when it gets bad, I take something for it.